Shaggythecat/PlaMemo-WebGL-Demo/README.md

 ## Current Issues
-The demo was made for Unity WebGL 5.4.0, and as far as I can tell the data file is unmoddable due to metadata checks and a lack of tools that can mod WebGl games.
+The demo was made for Unity WebGL 5.4.0, and as far as I can tell the data file is unmoddable due to metadata checks and a lack of tools that can mod WebGL games.
 Most likely global-metadata is located in the 'webgl.data' file, and one of the other files for the demo checks for global-metadata at a specific offset.

 When trying to scroll the game will throw an error but will continue to run.